Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 (factorial(k)*((k^(N-k+1)) - (rho^(N-k+1))/((k-rho)*(k^(N-k)))))))
 ```

-After running this code, we can see that `P0` = 0.4305395.
+After running this code, we see that `P0` = 0.4305395.
 We complete this exercise by calculating the probability of n units in the system with two equations for different levels of n.

 \noindent For n = (0,k)
 \begin{equation}